quicwg/base-drafts/draft-ietf-quic-recovery.md

 due to erroneously-reported delays by the peer.

 The RTT for a path may change over time.
 If a path's actual RTT decreases, the min_rtt will adapt immediately on the first low sample.
-If the path's actual RTT increases, the min_rtt will not adapt to it, potentially causing future RTT samples that are smaller than the new RTT be included in smoothed_rtt.
+If the path's actual RTT increases, the min_rtt will not adapt to it, allowing future RTT samples that are smaller than the new RTT be included in smoothed_rtt.

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}